benanders/rjni/README.md

 use jni::{JavaVM, Value, Type};

 fn main() {
+	// Create the Java virtual machine.
+The argument to this function
+	// is a list of paths that will be combined to create the Java
+	// classpath.
+The classpath is a list of directories the JVM
+	// will look in when trying to locate a .class or .jar file. let jvm = JavaVM::new(&[Path::new(".")])
-	// Create a new Java virtual machine, specifying the class path. let jvm = JavaVM::new(".").expect("Failed to create Java virtual machine!");
+		.expect("Failed to create Java virtual machine!");

-	// Load the Test class.
-Note this doesn't create an instance of the class! let class = jvm.class("Test").expect("Couldn't find the class!
-Check your classpath.");
+	// Load the `Test` class.
+The JVM will look for a `Test.class` file in
+	// the classpath to find it.
+	let class = jvm.class("Test")
+		.expect("Couldn't find class `Test`!");

-	// Call the static function and get the return value.
+	// Call the static method.
-	// The first argument is the name of the static method, the second
+	// The first argument is the name of the static, the second is an array
-	// is the arguments that will be passed into the static function,
+	// containing the arguments to pass into the static, and the third
-	// and the third is the return type of the function.
+	// is the return type of the static. let result = class.call_static_method("add", &[Value::Int(5), Value::Int(7)], Type::Int);
-	// The function will return None if you've specified the wrong argument/return types,
-	// or the function couldn't be found. let value = class.call_static_method("square", &[Value::Int(5)], Type::Int).unwrap();

-	// Print out the value that we received from the static method. println!("{}", value);
+	// Print the value that was returned by the static method. println!("{}", value);
 }
 ```